Freddie Guest: Political career

 In 1904, during the controversy within the Conservative Party over adopting protectionism, Guest and other members of his family followed his cousin and close friend, Winston Churchill, into the Liberal Party in support of free trade — and perhaps also to accelerate their political careers.
 In 1906 Guest became private secretary to Churchill, by then a junior minister in Sir Henry Campbell-Bannerman's Liberal government.
 Guest attempted three times to enter the House of Commons before winning the vote in the East Dorset seat in the January 1910 general election.
 Although he remained unseated because of election irregularities by his constituency agent, he was reelected in December 1910.
-Known in the political world as "Freddie Guest," he was a popular backbencher, became a Liberal Party whip in 1911, in the same year was elected a charter member of the cross-bench Other Club of political insiders, and was appointed Treasurer of the Household (Deputy Chief Whip) in 1912.
+Known in the political world as "Freddie Guest," he was a popular backbencher, became a Liberal Party whip in 1911, in the same year was elected a charter member of the cross-bench Other Club of political insiders, and was appointed Treasurer of the Household in 1912.

 When the First World War began in August 1914, Guest returned to active service as aide-de-camp to Field Marshal Sir John French, commander of the British Expeditionary Force in France.
 Guest performed confidential missions for French, liaising with the War Office and with political leaders.
 In 1916 Guest served in the East African theatre of war and was awarded the Distinguished Service Order.
 After being invalided out of the army following serious illness, Guest resumed his political career.
 In May 1917 he joined Lloyd George's Coalition government as joint Patronage Secretary of the Treasury – effectively chief whip for the Coalition Liberals.
 On 3 December 1917 Guest sent Lloyd George a 14-page memo stating that although only around a third of Liberal MPs were staunch supporters of his predecessor H. H. Asquith, the time was not yet right to oust him from the Liberal leadership.

 Guest was appointed to the Privy Council in the 1920 New Year Honours, entitling him to the style "The Right Honourable", and in 1921 was promoted to Secretary of State for Air, a post he held until the Coalition fell from power in October 1922.
 In the general election of November 1922 Guest lost his seat but in 1923 was returned for Stroud, then in 1924 for Bristol North.

-After losing as an unofficial Liberal in the 1929 election, he rejoined the Conservative Party, winning as a Conservative for Plymouth Drake in 1931 and remaining in this position until his death.
+After being deselected by his local Liberal party in 1928, he stood as an Independent Liberal in the 1929 election losing to the official Liberal candidate.
+He would later rejoin the Conservative Party in 1930, winning as a Conservative for Plymouth Drake in 1931 and remaining in this position until his death.